Propel

 Traffic snarls will become exponentially worse

-Local businesses, already suffering from on line retail, will be interrupted, and
+Local businesses, already suffering from on-line retail and COVID, will be interrupted, and

-Emergency services will have even more trouble responding fires or other emergencies.
+Emergency services will have even more trouble responding to fires and other emergencies.

 The more you look at these projects, the more you have to ask, what is in it for us??